dosanpao/Autonomous-Intelligence-Investigation-Agent/README.md

 SIGMA is an autonomous AI spy agent that takes a single clue (a username, image, or URL) and produces a full intelligence report — automatically.
 No manual Googling, no copy-pasting between tabs.
 The AI investigates, reasons, and writes the dossier on its own.

-**One-line pitch:**
-> Give SIGMA a username.
-It comes back with a classified intel brief.

 ---

 ## How it works (the simple version)